 Beneficiary 01: GSKVACSRL (GSK Vaccines S.R.L.), Siena, Italy

-In the GLICOVAX project he will supervise ESR1 and ESR10.
-Dr. Maria Rosaria Romano (Head of the Glycoconjugate synthesis & Analytics Laboratory) will assist in the supervision of ESR10 and mentor of ESRs 9, 14).
-Dr. Francesco Berti, who will support the program as co-supervisor of ESRs 1 and 10 and as mentor of ESRs 7, 11 and 12, is the Head of the Antigen Design Department.
+In the GLYCOVAX project he will supervise ESR1 and ESR10 and will be a mentor of ESR3, ESR4, ESR5, ESR13 and ESR15.
+Dr. Maria Rosaria Romano (Head of the Glycoconjugate synthesis & Analytics Laboratory) will co-supervise ESR10 and will be a mentor of ESR9 and ESR14.
+Dr. Francesco Berti, who will support the program as co-supervisor of ESR1 and as mentor of ESR7, ESR11 and ESR12, is the Head of the Antigen Design Department.
 He has contributed to the development of commercially available anti-meningitidis vaccines.
 The group has been and is currently involved in numerous PhD programs shared with academies.

 Beneficiary 02: IMM (Instituto de Medicina Molecular), Lisboa, Portugal